9 Must-Use Facebook Ad Strategies for Education

 #3.
 Combat Facebook ad fatigue with sequential retargeting

-Showing the same Facebook ad to the same target audience can get dull fast.
+Showing the same ad campaigns to the same target audience can get dull fast.
 This can lead to conversions dropping off the cliff.

-Sequential retargeting is a Facebook advertising strategy that shows the same target audience different ads over time.
+Sequential retargeting is a Facebook marketing strategy that shows the same target audience different ads over time.

 Remember, the goal is to market as many benefits as possible to your target audience.

 Cycling through different lead magnets appeals to different student personas.
-Ultimately, this generates higher conversion.
+Ultimately, this generates higher conversion for your marketing campaign.

 Sequential retargeting is also used to test how well different lead magnets perform.